Vaiy108/sensor-fusion-portfolio/extended-kalman-filter/README.md

 This project implements an **Extended Kalman Filter (EKF)** for fusing **lidar and radar measurements** to estimate the state of a moving object.

-This project currently includes a small structured sample dataset to verify the EKF pipeline, sensor parsing, and RMSE evaluation flow.
-Final benchmark-quality performance evaluation should be performed on a larger dataset.

 The implementation focuses on:
 - nonlinear measurement handling through Jacobian-based linearization,
 - sensor fusion across heterogeneous sensors,